-The successful candidates will join the Student Union president at NUS National Conference, Monday 12th - Tuesday 13th April 2021 in Liverpool (tbc), all expenses paid, and will be responsible for representing all University of Winchester students on the national stage.
+The successful candidates will join the Student Union president at NUS National Conference, Tuesday 6th - Thursday 8th April 2021, with an expense allowance paid, and will be responsible for representing all University of Winchester students on the national stage.
 (You won't have any responsibilities beyond preparing for, and attending the conference.)
 It is possible stand for this alongside a student officer role, should you wish.

 Due to NUS policy, at least 50% of Winchester's delegation to conference must be female, therefore this election requires at least one of the candidates to self-define as female.